Lucid Trading FAQ: 50+ Questions Answered

 Evaluation Phase Rules

-What are the profit targets for LucidPro evaluations?
+What are the profit targets for LucidFlex evaluations?

 Profit targets scale by account size: $25K requires $1,250 profit, $50K requires $3,000, $100K requires $6,000, and $150K requires $9,000.
 These are cumulative targets tracked across all your tradesâlosses don't reset progress, they just subtract from your running total.
 You can hit the target in one large winning day or spread across dozens of smaller winning sessions.
 The target is based on closed positions only; unrealized profits on open positions don't count until you close them.

-Is there a time limit on LucidPro evaluations?
+Is there a time limit on LucidFlex or LucidBlack evaluations?

-No, LucidPro evaluations have no time limit.
-You can take weeks, months, or even a year to hit the profit target as long as you don't violate Max Loss Limit or trigger the 30-day inactivity policy (which simply requires trading at least once every 30 days).
+No, neither LucidFlex nor LucidBlack evaluations have time limits.
+You can take weeks, months, or even longer to hit the profit target as long as you don't violate Max Loss Limit or trigger the 30-day inactivity policy (which simply requires trading at least once every 30 days).
 This unlimited timeframe removes pressure compared to firms enforcing 30 or 60-day evaluation windows.
 However, evaluation accounts don't generate real payoutsâonly funded accounts doâso there's incentive to pass evaluations efficiently.

 Are there minimum trading days during evaluation?